-He was the first political leader in India to openly pen down the idea of complete independence in his newspaper Bande Mataram.
-His political involvement in the Indian national movement was short but had a great impact over the nation.
-He was involved in creating the fourfold objectives of the national movement namely Swaraj [self-governance for India], Swadesh [the motherland], boycott [of British institutions], and national education.
+Aurobindo was the first political leader in India to openly pen down the idea of complete independence in his newspaper Bande Mataram.
+His political involvement in the Indian national movement was short, but had a great impact over the nation.
+He was involved in drafting the fourfold objectives of the national movement: Swaraj [self-governance for India], Swadesh [the motherland], boycott [of British institutions], and national education.

 Aurobindo then moved to Pondicherry.
-In between 1927 and 1950, where he evolved a new spiritual practice, the Integral Yoga – a path towards ‘Supramental Consciousness’.
+Between 1914 and 1950, he developed a new spiritual practice, the Integral Yoga – a path towards ‘Supramental Consciousness’.
 The central idea of Sri Aurobindo’s vision was the evolution of human life into a divine life.
-He founded the Sri Aurobindo Ashram and gave full charge to the Mother in 1926.
+He founded the Sri Aurobindo Ashram and gave full charge to The Mother in 1926.
 After the establishment of the Ashram, Sri (meaning ‘sacred’ in Sanskrit), was added before his name.

 Among his many writings are The Life Divine, The Synthesis of Yoga, Essays on the Gita and Savitri.
 His epic work ‘Savitri’ of 23,823 lines, is his masterpiece.
 It guides mankind towards the Supreme Being.
-For Savitri, he was nominated for the Nobel Peace Prize, and the Nobel Prize in Literature for Savitri.
+He was nominated for the Nobel Peace Prize, and the Nobel Prize in Literature for Savitri.